Overhaul Outdated Funding Formulas

 With Southwest Virginia’s largest economic engine and one of the world’s leaders in innovation sitting in our backyard, we are in a very unique position to attract more good-paying jobs to the 12th District.
 As we continue to attract the nation’s brightest minds, our local and state governments need to do all they can to keep that talent right here in the New River Valley.
 That means creating opportunities for small businesses and innovations while evaluating regulations that can deter growth.
-My number one priority as your Delegate will be to make sure this happens.
+As your Delegate, this is my number one priority.

 Access to Broadband

 There are many parts of the district where access to broadband internet is limited or nonexistent.
 In our digital world, the Commonwealth is doing all of us a disservice by not investing in the infrastructure and technology to bring broadband access to rural communities.
 By partnering with new businesses who are doing this great work day in and day out, I hope we can finally solve this problem for Southwest Virginia.

 For generations, families in the New River Valley have respected and protected their land.
 From the pristine waters of Wolf Creek to the untouched natural beauty of Pearis Mountain, our land is our most valuable resource.
 We must resist any threat to our rivers, streams, and forests.
 I introduced HB 2112, which curtails the ability of natural gas companies to enter private property to conduct surveys without landowner consent.
 I stand proudly with landowners in their fight against the Mountain Valley Pipeline and, as your delegate, have championed these efforts by supporting stop-work orders when our water and soil is in danger of contamination.